FabioSeixas/CassavaPy/README.md

 Execution

     'set_planting' method must be used before 'set_irrigation'.
 The latter uses the date information provided by 'set_planting' to set the irrigation dates.

+    About 'reg_dict':
+        With 'irf':
+            If no dict is passed to 'set_irrigation' method, the defined irrigation schedule will be setted to all treatments.